 If you're a graphic designer, whether you're working for many clients or starting your personal blog, one of the most important pieces in your setup is the monitor.
-This is what allows you to work on and edit your content, so you need something that properly reflects reality.
+This is what allows you to properly work on and edit your content, so you need something that reflects reality.
 The last thing you want is for content to look one way on your monitor and then look completely different once your client opens it.
 With this in mind, you'll want to get a monitor that displays a wide range of colors for the color space you're working with, whether it's in the common sRGB or the wider Rec.
 2020 color spaces.
 And if you aren't planning on calibrating the monitor, you'll also want it to have accurate colors before any sort of calibration.
-We test the accuracy and color gamuts as part of nearly 400 tests we perform on every monitor.

-There are other factors you may want to consider related to the monitor's specs.
-The screen size can help you be more productive with multiple windows opened side-by-side, but size is ultimately a personal preference.
+There are other factors you may want to consider, including the screen specs.
+A bigger screen size can help you be more productive with multiple windows opened side-by-side, but size is ultimately a personal preference.
 What's important is the resolution, as having a high resolution helps make content look sharp with a ton of details.
 4k monitors are generally the best choices because of this, but there are a handful of 5k monitors, although they're costly.
 You may also want to think about which inputs the monitor offers in case you want to connect devices directly to the monitor.

 Quick Look